 Sturt National Park protects an enormous arid landscape of space and solitude.
 From the rolling red sand dunes of the Strezlecki desert to the flat-topped mesas and the 450 million year old granite tors around Tibooburra, a visit to this outback park is a once in a lifetime experience for many.

 One of the best ways to explore the park is along one of the self-guided drives or you could join a guided tour with one of the tour operators that visit the park.
-Try the short loop walks at Fort Grey or Dead Horse Gully.
-If you’ve only time for one walk, head to Mount Wood hills for a walk to the summit where stunning views of this spectacular landscape are waiting.
+For more up close views of the landscape, try the short loop walks at Fort Grey or Dead Horse Gully.
+If you've only time for one walk, head to Mount Wood hills for a walk to the summit where stunning views of this spectacular landscape are waiting.